mongodb/mongo-python-driver/doc/tutorial.rst

 Prerequisites
 -------------
-.. todo:: link to installation instructions

-Before we start, make sure that you have the **PyMongo** distribution installed.
+Before we start, make sure that you have the **PyMongo** distribution :doc:`installed <installation>`.
 In the Python shell, the following should run without raising an exception::

   >>> import pymongo